kaygar86/Election_Analysis/README.md

 # election_analysis

 ## Project Overview
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+The Colorado Board of Elections employee has gave us the following tasks to complete the election audit of a recent local congressional election.

-1. Calculate the total number of votes cast.
+- Calculate the total number of votes cast.
-2. Get a complete list of candidates who received votes.
+- Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
+- Calculate the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
+- Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.
+- Determine the winner of the election based on popular vote.

-6. Calculate the percentage and total votes for each county.
+The Board was pleased with our analysis and requested additional data to complete the audit.
+- The voter turnout for each county
+- The percentage of voes from each county out of the total count
-7. Determine which county had the largest voter turnout.
+- The county with the highest voter turnout
-8. Print all of our candidate and county data to a text file.

 ## Resources
 - Data Source: election_results.csv